cysouw/diathesis/text/c10_participle.md

 ### --- [ OBJ > SBJ > Ø ] --- *Antikausativ* {.unnumbered}

-### [ NA | –N ] *bleiben + Partizip* Anticausative (*Kontinuativantikausativ*) {#sec:participles-bleiben-transitive}
+### [ NA | –N ] *bleiben+Partizip* Anticausative (*Kontinuativantikausativ*) {#sec:participles-bleiben-transitive}

-The construction *bleiben + Partizip* is both used with intransitive verbs (see [@sec:participles-bleiben-intransitive]) and with transitive verbs (this section).
+The construction *bleiben+Partizip* is both used with intransitive verbs (see [@sec:participles-bleiben-intransitive]) and with transitive verbs (this section).
 The verb *bleiben* has even more uses as a light verb (see [@sec:infinitive-bleiben; sec:zuinfinitive-bleiben]) and it can also be used as a main verb with a meaning 'to remain'.
 This widespread usage has lead to quite some discussion in the German grammatical literature about the unity of all these constructions [@eroms2000: 404; @helbig2001: 163; @kramer2004; @schlucker2007: 152; @lasch2016: 72].
 Following the general approach in this book, all constructions are discussed separately.
 However, this is no way precludes any underlying connection between them.

-The name *Kontinuativantikausativ* for the transitive *bleiben + Partizip* construction is inspired by Helbig & Buscha [-@helbig2001: 163].
-This construction is closely related to the stative *sein + Partizip* (see [@sec:participles-sein-zustandspassiv]), but adds a notion of continuation [@next a].
+The name *Kontinuativantikausativ* for the transitive *bleiben+Partizip* construction is inspired by Helbig & Buscha [-@helbig2001: 163].
+This construction is closely related to the stative *sein+Partizip* (see [@sec:participles-sein-zustandspassiv]), but adds a notion of continuation [@next a].
 However, there are various further important differences between these two construction.
-First, because of the continuative semantics, a stacked Perfect ist not possible with *bleiben + Partizip* [@next b].
-Second, *bleiben + Partizip* does not appear to allow for the retention of the agent, so it is truly an anticausative [@next c].
+First, because of the continuative semantics, a stacked Perfect ist not possible with *bleiben+Partizip* [@next b].
+Second, *bleiben+Partizip* does not appear to allow for the retention of the agent, so it is truly an anticausative [@next c].

 ::: ex
 - Die Tür bleibt geöffnet. \